-Problem Possible Cause and Recommended Action with Auto Shutter, the shutter does not trigger. very dark conditions, or when shooting etc. If this happens, try changing the Al Sensitivity setting (page 73), or press ti Auto Shutter may not trigger when shooting under very bright or very dark conditions, or when shooting a fast moving subject, etc. If this happens, try changing the Auto Shutter Trigger Sensitivity setting (page 73), or press the shutter button all the way down to release the shutter and shoot the image.
+Problem Possible Cause and Recommended Action When shooting with Auto Shutter, the shutter does not trigger.
+Auto Shutter may not trigger when shooting under very bright or very dark conditions, or when shooting a fast moving subject, etc. If this happens, try changing the Auto Shutter Trigger Sensitivity setting (page 71), or press the shutter button all the way down to release the shutter and shoot the image.
 The image is out of focus during movie recording.
 1)Focusing may not be possible because the subject is outside the focus range.
 Shoot within the allowable range.
 2)The lens may be dirty.
-Clean the lens (page 155).
-Pla yback playback image is into the lens when you are shooting.
-Pos Sunlight or light from another source may be shining directly into the lens when you are shooting.
+Clean the lens (page 156).
+Pla yback The color of the playback image is different from what appears on the monitor screen when shooting.
+Sunlight or light from another source may be shining directly into the lens when you are shooting.
 Position the camera so sunlight does not shine directly into the lens.
 Images are not displayed.
 This camera cannot display non-DCF images recorded onto a memory card using another digital camera.
 Images cannot be edited (with Layout Print, resizing, trimming, keystone correction, color restoration, date/ time editing, rotation).
-1)Note that you cannot edit the following types of snapshots. • Snapshots created using MOTION PRINT • Movies • Snapshots recorded with another camera 2)With keystone correction and color restoration, editing is not possible if the camera cannot find a shape to edit within the frame on the monitor screen (pages 102, 103).
+1)Note that you cannot edit the following types of snapshots. • Snapshots created using MOTION PRINT • Movies • Snapshots recorded with another camera 2)With keystone correction and color restoration, editing is not possible if the camera cannot find a snape to edit within the frame on the monitor screen (pages 103, 104).
 Otl ner The wrong date and time are displayed, or the wrong date and time are being stored along with image data.
 The date and time setting is off.
-Set the correct date and time (page 144).
+Set the correct date and time (page 145).
 The messages on the display are in the wrong language.
 The wrong display language is selected.
-Change the display language setting (page 145).
+Change the display language setting (page 146).